 Hair serums are great styling products for curly hair, especially when you want to air dry," says Dave Stanwell.
 "They not only fight frizz, but also help define each curl and give them shine.

 To add definition and bounce to your curls, try creating your own cocktail by mixing a nourishing oil with your favorite styling product (such as a smoothing cream or mousse).
 While the cream or mousse locks your look into place, the oil hydrates your hair, seals the cuticle, and prevents your curls from feeling stiff or crunchy.

 Why?
 It revitalizes your natural curls.

-It may seem redundant to use a curling iron on curly hair, but it's actually a great tool for revitalizing saggy, limp locks in between shampoos.
-The trick is to use a thin barrel iron (no bigger than an inch) to gently curl any ends that have gone flat.
+Using a curling iron on curly hair may seem redundant, but it's a great tool for revitalizing saggy, limp locks between shampoos.
+The trick is to use a thin barrel iron (no bigger than an inch) to curl any ends that have gone flat gently.

 Why?
 It prevents frizzy hair after sleeping.

 You can adjust many aspects of your nighttime routine to help tame frizzy hair.
 If you want to prevent your curls from changing shape while you sleep, try the pineapple trick.
-Simply gather your hair into a high ponytail and secure it with a scrunchie.
+Gather your hair into a high ponytail and secure it with a scrunchie.
 Let the curls fall naturally to each side (you'll look a little like a pineapple, hence the name), then cover them with a silk scarf or sleeping cap and hit the hay.
-When you wake up and remove the cap and scrunchie, your curls will still be intact.
+When you wake up and remove the cap and scrunchie, your curls will remain intact.